 How to Earn Interest and Borrow Ethereum Assets

-Access ETH, WBTC, USDC, DAI, USDT, BAT, ZRX, UNI, and COMP on Compound
+Access ETH, WBTC, USDC, DAI, USDT, BAT, ZRX, UNI, COMP , TUSD, and LINK on Compound

 The Compound protocol lives on the Ethereum blockchain — it’s open-source, immutable, and accessible by any Ethereum account, forever.
 But for most people, decentralized protocols are hard to use.

 In this guide, we’ll walk through how to use the Compound Dashboard with a Web3-compatible Ethereum wallet — a visual, intuitive way to access Compound’s interest rate markets for the first time.
 If you’d like to try other interfaces and products built on Compound, you can find a selection of alternatives on the Compound home page.